panthas05/gift_aid_schedule_builder/README.md

 looks like throwing some more `DeclarationRowParsingError`s in `DeclarationRow.from_row` in `./logic/parsing/parse_declarations_csv.py`.

-There's some other stuff on that page too (e.g. the schedule sheet must have a particular name, "R68GAD_V1_00_0_EN") - generally see what additional validation we can do as per their requirements.
+Generally review the contents of the gov.uk page, and see what additional validation we can do, as per their requirements.

 #### Handle non-UK postcodes